jpthiele/dealii-Wiki/Eclipse.md

 From the Eclipse menu choose `Help`->`Eclipse Market place...` and search for `cmake4eclipse`, install it.
 First, add deal.II itself as a project.
 This will force the Eclipse indexer to go through the entire library.
 Go to `File`->`New`->`C/C++ Project`.
 Choose `Empty or Existing CMake Project`.
 Click `Next`, then uncheck `Use default location`, click `Browse` and navigate to the deal.II source directory (or just type the patch to deal.II source dir).
 Fill `Project name` and click `Finish`.
 After deal.II is added as a project indexer starts working, it may take a long time for it to finish.
 Fortunately, it is done only on newly added projects.

 Next, add your project in the same way.
 After that, right-click on the new project, go to `Properties`, `Project references` and add deal.II as a reference.
+If references are not resolved automatically, go to `Project`->`C/C++ index`->`Rebuild`.

 If you set up your project this way, DO NOT use CMake built-in generators, as it will modify the Eclipse project files in the source directory, likely resulting in conflicts and confusing the indexer.